Piyush2912/Echo-Chamber-in-Delhi-Election-2020/README.md

 14. [License](https://github.com/Piyush2912/Echo-Chamber-in-Delhi-Election-2020#14-license)

 ## 1. Abstract

 - This project is concerned with the study of Echo chamber existing in Delhi Election 2020.
 - There are three phrases of our project.
   - Training: Training model on the basis of three clustering algorithms.
   - Optimizing: Determining the best algorithm for analysis of results.
   - Analysis of Results on the basis of tolerance, influence and studying future trend of 30 days with RNN
 - Dataset consist of  1M tweets combined with 4 csvs for the four classes, BJP Support, BJP Against, AAP Support, AAP Against..
-- K-Means clustering is used for fine tuning our model on dataset.
-- Used TF-IDF Vectorizer with max-features as 200 and n-gram range as (1,2).
+- K-Means clustering is used with TF-IDF Vectorizer with max-features as 200 and n-gram range as (1,2).
 - Our proposed model gives a result of AAP wining Delhi election in 2020.

 ## 2. Motivation

 - The changing online environment - where the breadth of the information we are exposed to is algorithmically narrowed - has raised concerns about the creation of "echo chambers"; in which individuals are exposed mainly to information already in alignment with their preconceived ideas and opinions.
 - It has been said that Echo chambers are tricky to recognize, especially if you’re in one.
-So it gets us to wondering if a social group or website may be an echo chamber.
-Just before starting this project we asked a few questions from us regarding an Echo chamber.
+- So it gets us to wondering if a social group or website may be an echo chamber.
+- Just before starting this project we asked a few questions from us regarding an Echo chamber.
   -	Do they tend to only give one perspective on an issue?
   -	Is that viewpoint mainly supported by rumour or incomplete evidence?
   -	Are facts ignored whenever they go against that viewpoint?

 - To find the answers to these questions we moved ahead with our study.
 - Secondly there was a lot of buzz around echo chambers being called a trap and it should be avoided.
 - And several tips were suggested on avoiding them that we should make a habit of checking multiple news sources to ensure you’re getting complete, objective info, interacting with people of different perspectives.
 - So to find the answer to whether echo chambers are really dangerous we analysed echo chambers on Delhi CM elections held in 2020.

 ## 3. Problem Statement

 - The goal is to predict whether the AAP or BJP will win election in year 2020 by social network analysis.
 - Since this is an issue of unsupervised machine learning - clustering.
 - Algorithms have been narrowed down to three.